 Workplace Giving and Payroll Deduction: One of the Best-kept Secrets to Creating Social Impact

-However, so many options can be overwhelming and confusing – to donors as well as the leaders tasked with coordinating their company’s employee giving and corporate philanthropy initiatives.
-How can a business, of any size, and its employees most effectively raise money for causes they care about, create social change and improve the world around us?
-The answer to that question is workplace giving, and it is one of the best kept secrets to creating social impact.
+However, so many options can be overwhelming and confusing – to employee donors as well as to the leaders tasked with coordinating their company’s employee giving and corporate philanthropy initiatives.
+How can a business help its staff most effectively raise money for causes they care about, create social change, and improve the world around us?
+Through workplace giving, one of the best-kept secrets to creating individual and collective social impact.

 I say “best-kept” secret simply because those who do, know.
 However, many still haven’t had the opportunity to try recurring payroll giving.
 Although workplace giving giving has been around for decades (upon decades), many still don’t understand how powerful recurring giving is for employers, staff, and the causes they support.